ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 SETTINGS_H3_DATAGRAM setting parameter is 1.

-It is RECOMMENDED that implementations that support receiving HTTP/3 Datagrams using QUIC always send the SETTINGS_H3_DATAGRAM setting with a value of 1, even if the application does not intend to use HTTP/3 Datagrams.
+It is RECOMMENDED that implementations that support receiving HTTP/3 Datagrams always send the SETTINGS_H3_DATAGRAM setting with a value of 1, even if the application does not intend to use HTTP/3 Datagrams.
 This helps to avoid "sticking out"; see {{security}}.